VirusPC/utilities/README.md

 Utilities
 ---

-Some useful grograms collected from the internet, with some minor changes.
+Some useful programs collected from the internet, with some minor changes.